Image

 Last Updated: November 4, 2025

-Violent Crimes Lawyer Litchfield, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
+Violent Crimes Lawyer Litchfield, IL — facing arrest or an investigation means you need answers and action right away.
 Our violent crimes lawyers in Litchfield, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
-At Combs Waterkotte, our Litchfield, IL criminal defense team acts quickly to begin building your defense as soon as you call.
+At Combs Waterkotte, our Litchfield, IL criminal defense team responds immediately and starts building your defense the moment you call.

 At a Glance: Violent Crime Cases in Litchfield, IL